-As of December 31, 2004, we had 49 employees, of whom 14 worked in sales, business development, and marketing, 23 in production, 3 in network operations and 9 were involved in finance, administration, and corporate operations.
+As of December 31, 2005, we had 70 employees, of whom 23 worked in sales and marketing, 33 in production, 5 in network operations and software engineering and 9 were involved in finance, administration, and corporate operations.
 None of our employees is represented under collective bargaining agreements.
 We consider our relations with our employees to be good.
 Because of our anticipated further growth, we expect that the number of our employees will continue to increase for the foreseeable future.